manoth-msft/home-assistant-dashboard-card-bvg-vbb-departures/README.md

 ## ❤️ Contributions

 Contributions are welcome.
-Feel free to [open a PR](https://github.com/vas3k/lovelace-berlin-transport-card/pulls) and send it to review.
-If you are unsure, [open an Issue](https://github.com/vas3k/lovelace-berlin-transport-card/issues) and ask for advice.
+Feel free to [open a PR](https://github.com/manoth-msft/home-assistant-dashboard-card-bvg-vbb-departures/pulls) and send it to review.
+If you are unsure, [open an Issue](https://github.com/manoth-msft/home-assistant-dashboard-card-bvg-vbb-departures/issues) and ask for advice.

 ## 🐛 Bug reports and feature requests

 Since this is my small hobby project, I cannot guarantee you a 100% support or any help with configuring your dashboards.
 I hope for your understanding.

-- **If you find a bug** - open [an Issue](https://github.com/vas3k/lovelace-berlin-transport-card/issues) and describe the exact steps to reproduce it.
+- **If you find a bug** - open [an Issue](https://github.com/manoth-msft/home-assistant-dashboard-card-bvg-vbb-departures/issues) and describe the exact steps to reproduce it.
 Attach screenshots, copy all logs and other details to help me find the problem.
-- **If you're missing a certain feature**, describe it in Issues and try to code it yourself.
-It's not hard.
-At the very least, you can try to [bribe me with a PayPal donation](https://www.paypal.com/paypalme/vas3kcom) to make the feature just for you :)

 ## 👮‍♀️ License